vuiisiper/MR2CTsynthesis/README.md

 paper: https://ieeexplore.ieee.org/abstract/document/8310638

-Also includes code used to produce the results in the BMES 2019 abstract
+Also includes code used to produce the results in the BMES 2019 poster